-

 About the Toronto Fringe

-Toronto Fringe is a grassroots, charitable organization that runs the Toronto Fringe Festival each July, the Next Stage Theatre Festival now in October, and various year-round programs that benefit youth, emerging artists, BIPOC artists, artists with disabilities, and the performing arts community at large.
+Toronto Fringe is a grassroots, charitable organization that runs the annual Toronto Fringe Festival in July, the Next Stage Theatre Festival in October, and various year-round programs that benefit youth, emerging artists, IBPOC artists, artists with disabilities, and the performing arts community at large.
 Embedded in Fringe’s operations are the values of Access, Accountability, Creativity, Exploration, and Support.

-Toronto Fringe is a creative match-maker, connecting artists with audiences, and empowering everyone to unleash their artist within.
+Toronto Fringe is a creative match-maker, connecting artists with audiences, and empowering everyone to unleash their inner artist.
 Toronto Fringe creates vital opportunities for both emerging and established artists to produce their work with complete artistic freedom, while making productions as affordable and accessible as possible.

-Toronto Fringe is run by a staff of six full-time and two part-time employees, a dedicated and diverse board of directors, a yearly seasonal festival staff that tops 150 members, an active Artist Advisory Committee, and over 500 passionate volunteers.
+Toronto Fringe is run by a staff of six full-time employees, annual contract staff, a dedicated and diverse board of directors, 150+ seasonal festival staff, and over 500 passionate volunteers.
 Toronto Fringe is a registered charitable non-profit organization, and has been in operation since 1989.

 Toronto Fringe is a proud member of the Canadian Association of Fringe Festivals (CAFF) and World Fringe.
 More information here.